ruuda/blog/posts/a-reasonable-configuration-language.md

 simple features that compose well),
 Python
-(clean and familiar syntax, list comprehensions, format strings, types), and of course
-— consciously or unconsciously —
-many more languages that I’ve been exposed to, and combined them into a language that _I_ like to work with.
+(clean and familiar syntax, list comprehensions, format strings, types), and — consciously or unconsciously — many more languages that I’ve been exposed to, and combined them into a language that _I_ like to work with.